iliashevrin/gr1symmetry/README.md

 1. **Spec**: path of the specification.
 2. **Size**: the value of N.
 3. **Remove**: the index of the constraint removed to obtain the mutant.
 The value -1 indicates the original specification
-4. **Is Real.**: if true then assumptions core is computed for the mutant, is false then unrealizability core
+4. **Is Real.**: if true then assumptions core is computed for the particular mutant, is false then unrealizability core is computed for the particular mutant
 5. **Total**: average time of the configured number of repeats

+# Symmetry leveraging evaluation results format for SYNTECH

+The columns of a realizability checking/cores computation csv file from the SYNTECH jar contain only two columns: "spec" and "time" that reports average of the configured number of repeats.
+The Real.
+Check time does not include the preparation time.

 # Executing symmetry detection evaluation JAR